smasongarrison/syllabi/MegaSyllabus.md

 ### Portfolio  {-}

-The major semester projects (described on the data science website) is a set of DS4P Projects, which you will summarize in a DS4P Portfolio to be handed in on the last day of class.
+The major semester projects ([described on the data science website](https://datascience4psych.github.io/DataScience4Psych/guidance.html#portfolio)) are a set of DS4P Projects, which you will summarize in a DS4P Portfolio to be handed in on the last day of class.
 Instructions for [the portfolio](https://datascience4psych.github.io/DataScience4Psych/guidance.html#portfolio) can be found in the [course notes](https://datascience4psych.github.io/DataScience4Psych/).